The Law on Assault

 If physical violence is used, this is more likely to be considered ‘battery’ or ‘assault by beating’.

-Common assault may also be accidental.
-If one person accidentally leads another to believe that they are about to be harmed (for example, if a minor dispute has become heated, but neither person intends violence), this may still be considered a common assault.
+Common assault offences may also be accidental.
+If one person accidentally leads another to believe that they are about to be harmed (for example, if a minor dispute has become heated, but neither person intends immediate unlawful violence), this may still be considered a a common law offence.

 Door staff, An emergency worker and other security personnel may witness common assault during the course of discharging their duties.
 They may also find themselves to be targets of common assault.
 This will be expanded upon later.

 In such cases, door staff are not permitted to arrest people the way that police officers are.
 In cases of assault, a security officer’s options are quite limited.
 The most obvious course of action would be to eject a person committing assault from the premises, by force if necessary.
 As long as the use of reasonable force applies, the security personnel will have acted in accordance with the law and no assault will have taken place, A common method of removing a person is using a neck hold, but you need to be aware of Positional Asphyxia.

 Once the assailant has left the premises, however, door supervisors legally have no right to do anything else to them.
 The perpetrator is simply a member of the public and, unless they attempt to regain entry to the building from which they have been ejected, they must not be harmed or threatened in any way.